rtre84/rtre84.github.io/README.md

-### Forked and Repurposed from https://github.com/csexton/csexton.github.com
+#### Forked and Repurposed from https://github.com/csexton/csexton.github.com
-# Codeography
+# rtre84.github.io

-This is the Jekyll source for codeography.com.
+This is the Jekyll source for rtre84.github.io .

-# Birdhouse in your soul

-"I'm your only friend; I'm not your only friend, but I'm a little glowing friend, but really I'm not actually your friend; but I am"

 #### To serve on local